 A quaint restaurant, Dee’s Hangout serves the freshest seafood!
 In addition to Cajun boils, you can find delicious fish tacos, po’boys, and oysters!
 Don’t forget the Key Lime Pie!

 When the hustle and bustle of city life gets to be too much, it’s time to unplug and unwind in nature.
-A visit to the Ecofina Recreation Area is one of the most relaxing things to do in Panama City.
+A visit to the Ecofina Recreation Area is one of the most relaxing things to do in Panama City, FL.

-Because the Ecofina River Recreation Area is so expansive, the closest Panama City attractions are Pitt and Sylvan Springs!
+Because the Ecofina River Recreation Area is so expansive, the closest attractions in Panama City are Pitt and Sylvan Springs!
 Like all of Florida’s natural springs, the waters are crisp, clear, and cool.

 You can swim in a 40-foot diameter pool with water that flows from the vent.
 You can even rent a tube to float and relax in the always-72-degree water.